siddharth20190428/gmail-auto-response/readme.md

 2. **Check for New Emails:**

    - The application regularly checks for new emails in a specified Gmail ID.
-   - Utilized Gmail API's `users.threads.get` endpoint to retrieve a list of messages.
+   - Utilized Gmail API's `users.threads.get` endpoint to retrieve a list of threads.

 3. **Send Replies to Emails with No Prior Replies:**